pmary/pmary.github.io/_posts/en/2026-02-16-the-broken-ladder-ai-is-killing-junior-careers.markdown

 The answer isn't to stop using AI.
 It's to stop optimizing for the output you need today and start optimizing for the capability you'll need in five years.

-In Part 2, I'll show you how.
+In Part 2, I'll share my opinion on the how.

 ## Sources